How Long Does It Take to Learn Spanish?

 Similarity can apply to vocabulary, grammar or pronunciation.
 Portuguese is very similar to Spanish in terms of vocabulary and grammar, but somewhat different in terms of the sounds.
 Greek is very similar to Spanish in terms of pronunciation, but quite different in terms of vocabulary and grammar.
 Spanish speaking people will learn to understand Portuguese quickly, but may speak with a heavy accent.
 They would take a much longer time to learn Greek, even though they can acquire good pronunciation almost immediately.

-The greatest advantage comes from similarity of vocabulary.
+The greatest advantage comes from the degree of similarity of vocabulary.
 Spanish and English share a lot of vocabulary.
 Most of the words are of common Latin origin.
 Acquiring new vocabulary is the most time consuming part of language learning.
 It simply takes a long time to get used to new words.
 When we begin a language, the new sounds and the new combinations of sounds, seem strange to us.
 Spanish has fewer sounds than English and it can seem as if all these Spanish words resemble each other.
 For the brain to get used to this takes time.
-But as a speaker of English you have a head start.
+However, as a speaker of English you have a head start.

 It also takes time for our brains to get used to the structures of a new language.
 We can read explanations about Spanish tenses, or the fact that the personal pronoun is often omitted, but the explanation is by no means enough.
 You simply need to hear and read enough Spanish to enable your brain to get used to these new structures.
 If you have already learned another language that shares some of these patterns with Spanish, your brain will get used to Spanish faster.

-3. How much do you like Spanish?
+Factor 3: How much you like Spanish.

 Do you like the sounds of Spanish?
 Do you like something about the history or the culture of countries where they speak Spanish?
 Do you have Spanish-speaking friends?
 Do you like movies or TV programs or music in Spanish?
 Do you have a favourite Spanish speaking singer or movie star?